johannn05/micro-transformer/README.md

 #### Computational Graph Construction

 Each tensor operation creates nodes in a directed acyclic graph (DAG) where nodes represent tensors (intermediate results), edges represent dependencies between operations, and gradient functions store the local derivative computation for each operation.
-This graph structure enables automatic gradient computation through systematic application of the chain rule.
+This graph structure enables automatic gradient computation through applying the chain rule.
 ### Broadcasting Semantics

 Broadcasting enables operations between tensors of different shapes by implicitly expanding dimensions according to NumPy broadcasting rules.
 MicroTensor implements broadcasting with proper gradient flow by tracking which dimensions were expanded and summing gradients accordingly during backpropagation.